-Akira has been invited on multiple podcasts including Creative Innovators and Innovating Music, both with Dr. Gigi Johnson; and has been a panelist at Digital Hollywood in 2019, SXSW EDU 2021 and Amplify Music 2021.
-He now hosts the Inception Podcast.
+Akira has been a guest on multiple podcasts including Creative Innovators and Innovating Music, both hosted by Dr. Gigi Johnson; and has been a panelist at Digital Hollywood in 2019, SXSW EDU in 2021 and Amplify Music in 2021.
+He now hosts The Inception Podcast.

 He is grateful to everyone who has made Inception the success that it has become.